Polygyny in Islam

-Traditional Sunni and Shia Islamic marital jurisprudence allows Muslim men to be married to multiple women (a practice known as polygyny).
+Traditional Sunni and Shia Islamic marital jurisprudence allows Muslim men to be married to multiple women (a practice known as polygyny)—up to four wives at a time under Islamic law—with the stipulation that if the man fears he is unable to treat more wives fairly he must marry only one.
+Marriage by a woman to multiple husbands (polyandry) is haram (forbidden).

+Contemporary views on the practice vary.
+Some think it is no longer socially useful and should be banned (Rasha Dewedar).
+Some hold that it should be allowed only in cases of necessity (Muḥammad ʿAbduh).
+One school (Shafi‘i) has ruled it makruh: that is, Islamically allowed but discouraged.
+Still others feel it is part of the Islamic marriage system and that denying it is tantamount to denying "the wisdom of divine decree" (Bilal Philips and Jamila Jones).

 Scriptural basis

-The verse most commonly referred to with the topic of polygamy is Verse 3 of Surah 4 An-Nisa (Women).
-A translation by Yusuf Ali is shown below:
+The verse most commonly associated with the topic of polygamy is verse 3 of Surah 4 An-Nisa (Women).
+A translation by Abdullah Yusuf Ali as:

-It is believed these Verses were revealed after the Battle of Uhud, in which many Muslim men were killed, leaving widows and orphans.
-Thus, many argue that these Verses have been revealed "because of Allah's concern for the welfare of women and orphans who were left without husbands and fathers who died fighting for the Prophet and for Islam.
-It is a verse about compassion towards women and their children; it is not about men or their sexuality."
+It is believed these verses were revealed after the Battle of Uhud, so that some (Alia Hogben) argue that these verses have been revealed "because of Allah's concern for the welfare of women and orphans who were left without husbands and fathers who died fighting for the Prophet and for Islam."